Robert Charman v Charles Wallis & Sons (Sacks) Ltd and Otford Holdings Ltd

 Andrew issued Court proceedings against the “Charles Wallis” and “Otford” companies.
 When the insurers refused to file any Defence, Andrew threatened to obtain a “default judgment” and then to enforce that judgment against AXA.
 Andrew would have been able to rely upon an insurance application document from the 1980s that the insurance archaeologists had uncovered, and a statement from a witness, who had joined the “Otford” company in 1966, who had first hand knowledge of the company’s insurance affairs and of the relationship between the “Charles Wallis” and “Otford” companies, as well as evidence of people who worked for the company in the 1960s and evidence in the form of trade and telephone directories.

-Faced with this prospect the insurers offered to settle for £67,000 which Mr Charman was happy to accept.
+Faced with this prospect the insurers offered to settle for £67,000 which Robert Charman was happy to accept.